A Comprehensive Guide To Income Generating Assets

 First of all, REITs are special because they allow you to participate in the real estate market.
 But, you do not have to deal with the responsibility of being a landlord.

 We all know that real estate is finite.
-There is only so much real estate.
+That is a fancy way of saying there is only so much real estate.
 And no more will be created.
-This makes real estate a great asset to buy.

 But how does a REIT operate?
-An equity REIT owns, finances, and manages income producing assets.
+An equity REIT owns, finances, and manages income-producing assets.
 The assets are in the form of real estate.

 When you purchase stock in a REIT, you will own a small portion of an office or apartment building that has been bought by a large company.